niell-ion/crossing-docs/docs/crossing_setup.md

 * Locate the crossing arm sections in the holders on the left and right sides of the trailer.

-* Remove the rubber tie straps securing the arm sections.
+* Remove the rubber tie straps securing the arm sections and lift sections upward to remove.